gerhardvanwyk/onelog/README.md

 When creating a logger you must use the `|` operator with different levels to toggle bytes.

-Example if you want levels INFO and WARN:
+Example if you want levels INFO, WARN, SEVERE, ERROR and FATAL:
 ```go
 logger := onelog.New(
     os.Stdout,